 - The Hate Monger: A kind of Hate Dumb that exists around specific characters within a work.
 They may or may not be a fan of that work itself, but they will not tolerate the existence of the specific characters at all.
 Whenever the character is even put into focus, the hater will be the first to cry "Spotlight-Stealing Squad!"
 They also use the "Mary Sue" label as a weapon and declare the character they do not like a Mary Sue.
-It does not matter if the character really is a Mary Sue; nor does it matter if the hate monger has any idea what a Mary Sue is supposed to be — these people have devalued the term.
+It does not matter if the character is interesting; nor does it matter if the hate monger has any idea what a Mary Sue is supposed to be these people have devalued the term.
 Even if they are right about the character taking too much screentime, their hatred of that character impairs their common sense.
 They will not allow the character to have fans if they can help it.
-Hate Mongers have also been known to call "Wangst" (or a synonym thereof) on someone being justifiably sad...
-Sometimes, the Hate Monger is a bitter result of Die for Our Ship or Fandom Rivalry around a specific character, hating a character because they want to see more of one they like.
+Hate Mongers have also been known to call "Wangst" (or a synonym thereof) on someone being justifiably sad.
+They may write fanfiction of the work which exaggerates the traits that the hater hates about them, exaggerates the other characters' dislike of them, and/or inflicts misery on them.
+Sometimes, the Hate Monger is a bitter result of Die for Our Ship or Fandom Rivalry around a specific character, hating a character because they want to see more of one they like or because they want their love interest to hook up with a different character from the object of hate.
+Someone who tends to be made a Draco in Leather Pants is also a frequent target, even if the voice of moderation tries to speak up.
 The Scrappy is a common target by definition.
-Someone who tends to be made a Draco in Leather Pants is also a frequent target, even if the voice of moderation tries to speak up.
+Newcomers (especially kids) may be targeted and blamed for the show jumping the shark.
+The Hate Monger may also be a character-specific Fan Hater and make claims like "All of this character's fans only like [him/her] because they find [him/her] hot!", "These people only like this character because they're glad to be getting representation!" or "Only kids like this character!".
 Often a subset of The Mad Bride/Groom, as pairings and OTPs tend to have someone lose out.

-- Love Makes You Hateful: A mutation of The Mad Bride/Groom, these are usually self-proclaimed ex-fans who ragequit fandom when their favorite pairing was jossed, or worse, made fun of — whether or not the creator actually insulted pairings or not.
+- Love Makes You Hateful: A mutation of The Mad Bride/Groom, these are usually self-proclaimed ex-fans who Rage Quit fandom when their favorite pairing was sunk, or worse, made fun of — whether or not the creator actually insulted pairings or not.
 Hate Fic, Die for Our Ship, all those good fandom-ruining stereotypes can be traced back to these brand of crazies.

 - He Panned It Now It Sucks: Similar to the Bandwagon Hater, except it's done more out of because someone they're a fan of hated it, than out of a desire to fit in — which means that this hater takes it far more seriously than the bandwagon hater does.
 If the Creator in question mentions that they hate something, then this person will immediately and loudly proclaim their hatred of it regardless of how they felt about it before.
 Never tell this type of fan that you enjoy both the creator's work and the work that the creator hates.
 If you do, then the worst of these haters will fly off the handle and assert that you can't be a true fan of the creator and still enjoy the other work.
 Common with fanbases of Caustic Critics.